 1. Packed with Anti-inflammatory and Antioxidant Properties

-2. Improves Heart Health
+2. May Support Heart Health

 Heart health is especially important in patients with diabetes.
 One common complication of diabetes is atherosclerosis, a form of arteriosclerosis that causes hardening and inflammation of the arteries caused by high glucose levels.
 Aspalathin and nothofagin, two chemical compounds present in rooibos tea, have significant effects on inflammation of the entire vascular system and are thought to be key in treating possible complications from diabetes relating to the heart.

-3. Treats and May Prevent Diabetes
+3. May Help Manage Diabetes

 Strongly connected to rooibos’ ability to strengthen your heart is its direct effect on diabetes.
 When tested against both diabetes and cancer, rooibos tea showed “significant therapeutic potential for either the prevention of the onset of the two diseases or their progression,” according to research published in the Journal of Traditional and Complementary Medicine.

-(5)
+Fascinatingly, another study published in 2013 that focused specifically on the impact of aspalathin demonstrated that aspalathin specifically has anti-diabetic potential.
 This research, along with further studies, show rooibos tea makes a great addition to any diabetic diet plan.